Skip to content

 Section B: Honorary members shall not vote or hold any office.

-Section C: Elected officers of the Young Farmer and Agribusiness Association, the retiring President, and the State Advisor shall constitute the State Executive Committee.
-This committee conducts the business of the association in accordance with action taken in State Conventions.
+Section C: Elected officers of the Farmer and Agribusiness Association, the retiring President, the Executive Director and the State Advisor shall constitute the State Executive Committee.
+The State Advisor & Executive Director are non-voting members of the State Executive Committee.
+This committee conducts the business of the Association in accordance with action taken in State Conventions.

 Article V – Meetings